afuentes/realtimebusiness/README.md

     }
 ```

-6. update the Pages and validate the new interval
+6. Using reload quarkus features update page and validate the new interval

  Refresh  http://localhost:8080/prices.html, and you should see fluctuating price new interval period